HackerYou/HYFallBootcamp2014/1-HTML-CSS/week2/day4/1-advanced_selectors.md

 ## Ends with

 Target the end of an attribute.
-Turn all links to jpgs blue.
+Turn all links to jpgs goldenrod.

 <a href="http://google.com">Google.com</a>
 <a href="http://wesbos.com/logo.png">Wes Bos' logo</a>
-<a href="http://wesbos.com/face.jpg">Wes Bos' picture</a>
+<a href="http://cache.wallpaperdownloader.com/bing/img/BabyRedFox_20110322.jpg">baby fox picture</a>

 <style>
 	a[href$="jpg"] {
-		color:blue;
+		color:goldenrod;
 	}
 </style>